KingEnderBrine/-RoR2-ItemDisplayPlacementHelper/ItemDisplayPlacementHelperUnity/Assets/ModInfo/README.md

 * Added new dropdown to show only vanilla items / only modded items / all items (Request by DestroyedClone).
 * Fixed an issue when changing model child names will contain bones from old model.
-* Fixed an issue when having time scale set to less than 0.01 was causing issues with axes collsion detection
+* Fixed an issue when having time scale set to less than 0.01 was causing issues with axes collsion detection.

 **1.0.0**